lukasrosario/SymptomWatch-App/README.md

-# SymptonTracker
+# Sympton Watch

-SymptomTracker is a mobile app designed to track and monitor COVID-19 releated symptoms.
+Symptom Watch is a mobile app designed to track and monitor COVID-19 releated symptoms.
 Users can login and update their symptoms on a daily basis.
-SymptomTracker also provides an admin WEB app to view and manage the collected symptom data.
+Symptom Watch also provides an admin WEB app to view and manage the collected symptom data.

 ## Getting Started